The stages of myeloma

 You can view and print the quick guides for all the pages in the treating myeloma section.

 The stage of a cancer tells your doctor how far it has grown or spread.
 The tests and scans you have when diagnosing your myeloma give some information about the stage.
 This information helps your specialist plan the treatment that is most appropriate for you.

-- Stage 1 – The level of the protein called beta 2 microglobulin (ß2-microglobulin or ß2-M) is less than 3.5 mg per litre.
-And the level of albumin in the blood is more than 3.5 grams per decilitre
+- Stage 1 – The level of the protein called beta 2 microglobulin (ß2-microglobulin or ß2-M) is less than 3.5 milligrams per litre (mg/L).
+And the level of albumin in the blood is more than 3.5 grams per decilitre (g/dL)

 Doctors can use this system to help them predict how you might respond to treatment.

-Doctors have recently simplified the way they classify myeloma to help them know which myeloma treatment you need.
-To do this they look at whether your myeloma is affecting your body tissue and organs and causing symptoms.
-The symptoms they check for are called CRAB which stands for
+Doctors simplify the way they classify myeloma to help them know which myeloma treatment you need.
+To do this they look at whether your myeloma is affecting your body tissues and organs, and causing symptoms.
+The symptoms they check for are called CRAB, which stands for

 - Calcium (high levels)

 - Renal (kidney damage)

 - Anaemia (low levels of red blood cells)